genomewalker/aMGSIM/README.md

 The subcommand `ancient-genomes` also creates the fragment size distribution for each genome in each sample.
 At the moment aMGSIM only accepts `lognormal` as the distribution where to sample the fragment lengths.
 We can specify the mode of the distribution for modern (`mode-len-modern`) and ancient (`mode-len-ancient`) and aMGSIM will estimate the parameters to achieve an approximate distribution of the fragment lenghts.
 The estimates values will be used by `fragSim` downstream.

 The output of this subcommand will produce a TSV file (_PREFIX_`_read-abundances.tsv`) with the number of reads that will be generated for each taxon in each sample; and a JSON file with the details to generate the synthetic data of each taxon in each sample.
+The JSON produced will be used by the subcommand `ancient-reads` and has the following structure:

 ```
 {